computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_locating/locatefile/README.md

 ## Set up

 1. Adjust configurations as needed in [configurations](configurations).
-2. Define the databases file/directory paths in [updatedb](updatedb).
+2. Define the databases file/directory paths in [filepaths](filepaths).
 3. Run [updatedb](updatedb).

 ## Notes

-This utility...
+Locatefile...

 * ...accepts regular expressions for the file/directory name.
 * ...does not support file names with spaces.